thriveweb/see-civil/content/see-group/how-we-operate.md

-      * Encouraging our workforce through effective consultation, collaboration and communitcation and encouraging employee-driven solutions to safety issues and concerns.
+      * Encouraging our workforce through effective consultation, collaboration and communication and encouraging employee-driven solutions to safety issues and concerns.

       * Understanding the reasons for success as well as learning from our